edmundhung/conform/docs/validation.md

 export default function Signup() {
   const state = useActionData();
   const [form] = useForm({
-    /**
-     * Changing the mode back to `server-validation`
-     * as you want to confirm with the server now.
-     */
-    mode: 'server-validation',
     state,
     onValidate({ formData }) {
       // ...